MicrosoftDocs/customer-insights/ci-docs/export-azure-synapse-analytics.md

 1. Select **Edit** on the export you want to update.

-   - **Add** or **Remove** entities from the selection.
-If entities are removed from the selection, they aren't deleted from the Synapse Analytics database.
-However, future data refreshes won't update the removed entities in that database.
+   - **Add** or **Remove** tables from the selection.
+If tables are removed from the selection, they aren't deleted from the Synapse Analytics database.
+However, future data refreshes won't update the removed tables in that database.

    - **Changing the Database Name** creates a new Synapse Analytics database.
 The database with the name that was configured before won't receive any updates in future refreshes.